diegoami/DA_yelp_sentiment_analysis/README.md

 Some effort has been done on preprocessing, but more experiments might give better results.

 - Standard NLTK tokenization is used
-- Punctuation tokens got removed,
+- Punctuation tokens got removed
 - Tokens having no alphabetic characters are removed
 - CountVectorization use 1 and 2 grams
 - CountVectorization removes tokens that appear in more than 30% of the reviews corpus (corpus specific stop words)